My Reincarnation: Reception

-On review aggregator website Rotten Tomatoes the film has a score of 73% based on reviews from 15 critics, with an average rating of 5.7/10.
-Basing of 7 critics on Metacritic, the film has a rank of 63 out of a 100, indicating "generally favorable reviews".
+On review aggregator website Rotten Tomatoes, the film has a score of 73% based on reviews from 15 critics, with an average rating of 5.7/10.
+Basing of seven critics on Metacritic, the film has a rank of 63 out of a 100, indicating "generally favorable reviews".

 Chuck Bowen of Slant Magazine wrote that "My Reincarnation, at its simplest, is another illustration of the idea that people of most walks of life have essentially the same problems".
 Daniel M. Gold of The New York Times praised film's prophecy: "when the family business is enlightenment, listen to your dad".

 Variety's Richard Kuipers also praised "[the film's exploration of] complex relationship between exiled Tibetan spiritual master Cheogyal Namkhai Norbu Rinpoche and his Italian-born son Yeshi is [thoroughly] examined in th[is] fascinating docu[mentary]."

 According to Tom Russo of The Boston Globe "The story and settings hold interest throughout, but at times the very lack of emotional connection that Yeshi laments in his father seems to hinder the film".

-Not everyone loved the film.
-Kyle Smith of the New York Post criticized the film for being "slow" stating that "Buddhism teaches patience, and you're going to need it if you attempt to sit through the conciliatory bromides of [this] documentary."